Claims for Damage or Injury

 Claim Reporting Process

-Complete the following Claim Form (Word Format) or prepare your notice of claim in writing, and ensure it contains the following information:
+Complete the following Notice of Claim (Word Format) or prepare your notice of claim in writing, and ensure it contains the following information:

 - Name, mailing address, email address and telephone number of the person making the claim;